peesagayatri948-sudo/omniguard-main/omniguard-main-main/SETUP.md

 ### 3c.
 Apply database migrations

-The 9 clean migrations in `supabase/migrations_clean/` create 28 tables, 85+ RLS policies, 8 RPCs, triggers, and storage.
+The 9 migrations in `supabase/migrations/` create 28 tables, 85+ RLS policies, 8 RPCs, triggers, and storage.
 They are applied via the Supabase MCP `apply_migration` tool (already done if your project was set up by the agent).
 To verify:

 ```sql
 -- Run in Supabase SQL Editor to check